16. Code of Conduct (players, parents, coaches)

 Players who are ejected for non-fighting related reasons are barred from playing in the next game.

 The first time a player is ejected from a game due to fighting, he/she is barred from playing in the next two games.
 The second time the same player is ejected from a game for fighting, he will be expelled for the remainder of the season.
 This rule does not apply in the case of a player fouling out of a game.

 A parent ejected from a game will be barred from attending games for the rest of the season.

-A coach who is ejected from a game must leave the field immediately and is barred from coaching the next game.
+A coach who is ejected from a game must leave the field and venue immediately and is barred from coaching the next game.
 If a coach is ejected from a game a second time, he/she is barred from coaching any team in the NCJLA for the remainder of the season.

 Offensive Language Rule Adoption